petrvanblokland/DesignDesignSpace/Site.md

 Scores of each round are visible to the group in an online document.

-### Round 2: Another corporate Identity
+### Round 2: Another Corporate Identity
-The second round is similar to the first round – a new corporate identity, different requirements for another customer – but in shorter time.
+The second round is similar to the first round – a new corporate identity, different requirements for another customer – but in shorter amount of time.

 ### Round 3: Magazine
 Design and present different types of pages of a magazine.
 The challenge with working in an virtual environment, is to divide the work between the designers of the studio.
 What visual parameters define the difference between the types of pages and which parameters make the visual coherence?